 On the lake, boating, sailing, canoeing and fishing are favorite activities.
 Anglers fish for stocked cutthroat, rainbow, brown and lake trout.
 A boat ramp is located about a mile south of the campground.

 The campground offers single-family sites, some of which are accessible.
-Each site is equipped with a picnic table and campfire ring with grill.
+Each site is equipped with a picnic table and campfire ring.
 Vault toilets, drinking water and trash collection are provided.
-Firewood is available for purchase from the host.
+Firewood is available for purchase from the Host.
 Parking spurs are gravel or dirt.

 Campsites are perched along the scenic lakeshore.
 The Mount Massive Wilderness Area, a 30,540 acre stretch of primitive land boasting Colorado's second highest peak at 14,421 feet, is nearby.
 Much of the wilderness is above timberline with many alpine plant communities and permanent snowfields.